 Please remember to take advantage of Santa Fe Community College’s counseling, advising and support services by visiting the Academic Advising page.

-Please note other community resources available to SFCC students.
+Other community resources available to SFCC students:

 To E-mail Financial Aid: